 Payment providers with banking operations, such as Cass (Cass Commercial Bank is a wholly owned subsidiary), are highly regulated and audited, and therefore employ the necessary controls to protect client funds.
 The rules we comply with cover everything from safety of client funds to accounting policies, disclosure requirements, and corporate governance items such as the existence and makeup of a board audit committee.

-Shippers who entrust their payment provider with large sums of money should insist on these controls.
+Shippers who entrust large sums of money to any payment provider should insist on these bank-level controls.
 Not doing so creates significant financial exposure and supply chain risk if your payments to logistics providers suddenly cannot be made.

 Providers who lack an internal banking infrastructure are not subject to bank examinations, are not bound to maintain required capital levels, and do not file regular financial statements available for public inspection.